goeckslab/ucsc_blat/README.rst

 --------
 1. Perform rapid mRNA/DNA and cross-species protein alignments using blat
 2. Sort the output file
-3. Filter cDNA alignments in psl format using pslCDnaFilter
+3. The output file can be filtered using UCSC pslCDnaFilter

 Licence
 -------